apache/cassandra-java-driver/upgrade_guide/migrating_from_astyanax/queries_and_results/README.md

 of fixed set of columns, each with a type and a name.
 The driver exposes the set of *Rows* returned from a query as a ResultSet, thus containing *Rows* on which `getXXX()` can be called.
-Here are simple examples of translation from *Astyanax* to *Java driver* in querying and retrieving query results.
+Here are simple examples of translation from *Astyanax* to *Java Driver* in querying and retrieving query results.

 ## Single column